dentarg/auth0-blog/_posts/2017-06-27-signing-into-microsoft-office-365-with-google-apps.markdown

   var AAD_CLIENT_SECRET = 'ZqnwPIsiMP07Wz7AQkx0RsD7mYTElny1tpKot8lizE9=';
   // The location of the users that are going to access Microsoft products. var AAD_USAGE_LOCATION = 'US';
-  // Azure AD needs a few seconds after creating a user, if we don't wait
-  // Azure AD won't recognize the user. var AAD_USER_CREATE_DELAY = 15000;
+  // Azure AD doesn't recognize the user instantly, it needs a few seconds var AAD_USER_CREATE_DELAY = 15000;
   // The key that represents the license that we want to give the new user.
-  // Take a look in the following url for a list of the existing licenses:
+  // Take a look in the following URL for a list of the existing licenses:
   // https://gist.github.com/Lillecarl/3c4727e6dcd1334467e0
   var OFFICE365_KEY = 'O365_BUSINESS';